CPerezRuiz335/LIMOncello/README.md

 ## How To

-Most parameters are already commented in each configuration file.
-However,
-special attention should be paid to those related to `sensors.calibration`,
-`sensors.time_offset`, `sensors.extrinsics`, and `sensors.intrinsics`.
+Most parameters are documented directly in each configuration file.
+However, special attention should be paid to those related to `sensors.calibration`, `sensors.time_offset`, `sensors.extrinsics`, and `sensors.intrinsics`.

-First, note that LIMOncello assumes the **NEU** convention for the world
-reference frame of any robot.
-The `sensors.extrinsics` are defined with respect
-to `base_link`, which is an arbitrarily chosen location on the robot.
-For
+First, note that the IMU reference frame is used as the robot reference frame in the Kalman filter.
+The IMU frame and LiDAR frame are both defined with respect to the `base_link`, which is an arbitrarily chosen reference location on the robot.
-example, in wheeled vehicles this is often the projection of the center of
-gravity (CoG) onto the x–y plane, such that the LiDAR map places the floor on
+For example, in wheeled vehicles this is often the projection of the center of gravity (CoG) onto the x–y plane, such that the LiDAR map places the floor on the x–y plane.

-the x–y plane.
-Most IMUs follow the NEU convention, but they are often rotated
-180 degrees about the x-axis, resulting in the z-axis pointing downward.
+Under this convention, `sensors.extrinsics.imu2baselink` defines the initial pose (position and orientation) of the system at startup, meaning `base_link` coincides with the world origin at that moment.
+For instance, most IMUs follow the NEU convention, but they are often rotated 180 degrees about the x-axis, resulting in the z-axis pointing downward.
+In such case, that must be accounted for in `sensors.extrinsics.imu2baselink`.

-`sensors.intrinsics` can be manually provided and are typically obtained from a
-static IMU calibration procedure, during which Allan noise parameters are also
-estimated.
-These values are used to configure `IKFoM.covariance`.
-Although they
+`sensors.intrinsics` may be manually specified and are typically obtained from a static IMU calibration procedure, during which Allan noise parameters are also estimated—Allan noise parameters are used to configure `IKFoM.covariance`.
-can be manually set, if the IMU is not calibrated it is recommended to use
-reasonably large values (but not exceeding 1).
-If poor initialization is
+If the IMU has not been calibrated, it is recommended to assign reasonably large values (but not exceeding 1) to `IKFoM.covariance`, and smaller values to `sensors.intrinsics`.

-observed, it is most likely due to incorrect initial bias estimation.
-In such
-cases, you may also reduce the initial covariance value
-`IKFoM.covariance.initial_cov` to help stabilize the filter startup (this
-should be done cautiously).
+If poor initialization is observed, it is most likely due to incorrect initial bias estimation.
+In such cases, you may reduce the initial covariance value `IKFoM.covariance.initial_cov` to help stabilize the filter startup (this should be done cautiously), or calibrate the bias online using `sensors.calibration`, assuming the robot is stationary.
+When enabled, `sensors.calibration.gravity_align` attempts to refine the initial orientation defined in `sensors.extrinsics.imu2baselink`.

-This is where `sensors.calibration` becomes useful.
-Specifically,
-`sensors.calibration.gravity_align` attempts to refine the initial orientation
-defined in `sensors.extrinsics.imu2baselink`.
-The IMU reference frame is
-considered the robot reference frame, and the initial pose (position and
-orientation) is defined by `sensors.extrinsics.imu2baselink`; therefore,
-`base_link` is assumed to be at the origin at startup.
-The gravity alignment
-works by exploiting the fact that gravity always points downward and by
-detecting discrepancies between the expected gravity direction and the
-accelerometer measurements in a static condition.
+Gravity alignment exploits the fact that gravity always points downward by detecting discrepancies between the expected gravity direction and the accelerometer measurements during static conditions.

-Although the LiDAR and IMU are physically misaligned,
-`sensors.calibration.gravity_align` applies the same rotation and translation
-correction to both sensors, assuming they are rigidly mounted to the same
+Although the LiDAR and IMU may be physically misaligned, `sensors.calibration.gravity_align` applies the same rotation and translation correction to both sensors, assuming they are rigidly mounted to the same body.
-body.
-The relative extrinsics between the IMU and the LiDAR are therefore kept
-fixed and are not re-estimated.
-As a consequence, the IMU (and thus the robot) may not appear level with respect to the ground.
+The relative extrinsics between the IMU and the LiDAR therefore remain fixed and are not re-estimated.
+As a result, the IMU (and thus the robot body frame) may not appear level with respect to the ground.

 It is strongly discouraged to enable `IKFoM.estimate_extrinsics`.
-In most
-practical scenarios, online extrinsic estimation does not converge reliably
-and often leads to unstable or incorrect results.
-Providing accurate extrinsic
-parameters offline is the recommended approach.
+In most practical scenarios, online extrinsic estimation does not converge reliably and often leads to unstable or incorrect behavior.
+Providing accurate extrinsic parameters offline is the recommended approach.

-`sensors.time_offset` does not need to be set when the LiDAR and IMU
-are not hardware-synchronized.
-As long as messages are timestamped within the
-same UTC time domain, LIMOncello will handle the alignment internally.
-This
-parameter is mainly useful when the sensors are not properly synchronized at
-the software level.
+`sensors.time_offset` does not need to be set when the LiDAR and IMU are not hardware synchronized.
+As long as both sensors timestamp messages using the same UTC time base, LIMOncello will handle the alignment internally.
+This parameter is primarily intended for situations where the sensors are not properly synchronized at the software level.

-Finally, note that the estimated velocity is published with respect to
-`base_link` and not the IMU frame.
-This frame conversion can be modified in
+Finally, note that the estimated velocity is published with respect to `base_link`, not the IMU frame.
+This frame convention can be modified in `include/ROSUtils.hpp` if needed.
-`include/ROSUtils.hpp` if a different convention is required.

 ## Configuration